 In this over digitalized, uber kinetic world of ours, nothing says “intimate relationship” quite as effectively as a lovely, handwritten note.
 Grab some paper, a good pen, and begin to write your love a wonderful dispatch.
 Not a master with language?
 No worries, a Wordsworth poem will work just fine.

 Resolution 3 – Create a scrapbook

-Gather your pictures, your ticket stubs, and your memories and begin to create new ones.
-While there are a variety of online scrapbook options available, why not take the time to create something from scratch?
+Gather your pictures, your ticket stubs, and your memories, and begin to create new ones.
+While there are various online scrapbook options available, why not take the time to create something from scratch?
 Grab some glue, some glitter, some popcorn, and a few beers to make scrapbook time, relationship time.
-Sound like fun?
-We think so too.

 Resolution 4 – Practice forgiveness